-A triangle that has two equal sides and two equal angles is called isosceles triangle.
+A triangle that has two equal sides and two angles of the same measure is called an isosceles triangle.

 Also triangles are divided by their angles.

-Acute triangle is a triangle that has all angles less than .
+An acute triangle is a triangle that has all angles less than .

-Right triangle has a right angle.
+A right triangle contains a right angle.

 Constructing triangles with sides of a given size

 The Exterior Angle Theorem